tscmdabdurrakib/ToolNexas/replit.md

 - **Database**: PostgreSQL integration with Drizzle ORM

 ## Recent Changes (October 8, 2025)
-✓ Added 5 new essential string manipulation tools with professional UI ✓ Created Repeat a String tool with customizable repeat count up to 1000 times ✓ Built Reverse a String tool with instant character reversal and Unicode support ✓ Implemented Find and Replace a String tool with case-sensitive/insensitive options ✓ Added Truncate a String tool with length limit and optional ellipsis ✓ Created Trim a String tool with multiple trim modes (both, start, end, all, extra spaces) ✓ All tools feature real-time processing with instant updates ✓ Professional gradient UI with shadcn/ui Card components and color theming ✓ Copy-to-clipboard functionality with toast notifications on all tools ✓ Complete integration with App.tsx routing, page wrappers, and Changelog ✓ Platform performance maintained with 38-70ms page load times ✓ Total platform now offers 112+ professional tools (25 text & string tools)
+✓ Added 5 new string formatting and alignment tools (Version 1.8.0) ✓ Created Left-pad a String tool with customizable padding character and target length ✓ Built Right-pad a String tool for adding padding to the right side of text ✓ Implemented Right-align a String tool for aligning multiple lines to the right ✓ Added Center a String tool with custom width and fill character options ✓ Created Sort Strings tool with 5 sort modes and case-sensitive option ✓ All tools feature real-time processing with instant updates ✓ Professional gradient UI with unique colors per tool (blue, purple, orange, green, cyan) ✓ Copy-to-clipboard functionality with toast notifications on all tools ✓ Complete integration with App.tsx routing, page wrappers, and Changelog ✓ Platform performance maintained with 37-78ms page load times ✓ Total platform now offers 117+ professional tools (30 text & string tools)

+## Previous Changes (October 8, 2025)
+✓ Added 5 essential string manipulation tools (Version 1.7.0)
+✓ Created Repeat a String tool with customizable repeat count up to 1000 times ✓ Built Reverse a String tool with instant character reversal and Unicode support ✓ Implemented Find and Replace a String tool with case-sensitive/insensitive options ✓ Added Truncate a String tool with length limit and optional ellipsis ✓ Created Trim a String tool with multiple trim modes (both, start, end, all, extra spaces)

 ## Previous Changes (October 8, 2025)
 ✓ Added 5 advanced string manipulation tools: Convert String to Image, Printf String, Split String, Join Strings, and Filter String Lines